vik-s/quartz/content/projects/newsletter/long form/How to get design simulation right.md

 status: 🚧
 final title:
 ---
 In the last article, we looked at the process of RFIC design from specification to tapeout.
-The critical phase involved the actual circuit design process.
-But how do we have confidence that our simulations are (a) correct (b) even remotely correlate with lab measurements.
+The chip design process does not end there.
+It has only begun.
+In this article, we will fill in the dots about the design process and look at some post processing steps.

 In this article, we will look at the simulation and modeling aspect of any RF design in a bit more detail.
 The concepts here are not limited to integrated circuits.
 Instead, they apply to all of RF design.
 Unlike digital design, RF/analog design is still at the transistor level.